How to Use Yes/No branch Steps in Flodesk Workflows

 Step 4.
 Choose your data field and specify the value.
 Hit Save.

 Step 5.
 Continue building your workflow below the Yes and No branches.
+After each path, subscribers rejoin the main workflow unless an Exit step is added.

 Add Multiple Condition Criteria